realadammatthew/humbleberger/src/copy/what-is-humanity.md

 * He depended on God completely
 * He suffered real pain and showed real compassion

-Jesus is the perfect example of what it means to be human.
+Yeshua is the perfect example of what it means to be human.
 And more than that—He came to **restore us** to what we were meant to be.

 ---

 ## A New Identity Through Faith

-When we believe in Jesus, we don’t just get forgiven—we get **recreated**.
+When we believe in Yeshua, we don’t just get forgiven—we get **recreated**.
 The Bible says:

 > “If anyone is in Messiah, they are a new creation.” *(2 Corinthians 5:17)*